anasfkhan81/chamuca/README.md

 <img src="chave.png" alt="chave entry" width="300"/>
 </div>

 The lexical information for the Portuguese etymon is derived from various sources, including Wiktionary.
-So for instance the
+So for instance the entry for _chave_ is as follows:

 ```turtle
 :chave_entry a ontolex:LexicalEntry,